matomo-org/matomo-java-tracker/README.md

 * Allows asynchronous requests
 * Supports Matomo 4 and 5
 * Single and multiple requests can be sent
+* Well documented with Javadoc
+* Ensures correct values are sent to Matomo Tracking API
+* Includes debug and error logging
+* Easy to integrate in frameworks, e.g. Spring: Just create the MatomoTracker Spring bean and use it in other beans

 ## What Is New?